 Compression is more than just a tight fit; it’s a functional feature designed to help you swim stronger, longer.
 The compressive fabric in jammers stabilizes your core and leg muscles, reducing the small vibrations that can lead to fatigue.
 This targeted support helps your muscles work more efficiently, allowing you to maintain a powerful kick and a streamlined body position throughout your race or practice.
 While high-performance jammers are designed to provide muscle compression, they are tools that complement your training, not replace it.
 Think of it as giving your muscles a helping hand so you can focus on your technique.

-A Hydrodynamic Design for Less Drag
+How a Hydrodynamic Design Reduces Drag

 In swimming, every fraction of a second counts, and that’s where a hydrodynamic design comes in.
 This term simply refers to how efficiently the suit moves through the water.
 The goal is to create the least amount of drag possible.
 Jammers achieve this with a snug, form-fitting cut that smooths out your body’s contours, creating a sleek profile.
 Many high-performance competitive suits also have a water-repellent finish, which prevents the fabric from becoming saturated and heavy.
 This combination of features helps you glide through the water with less resistance, turning more of your hard work into pure speed.